Jun 26, 2026

-If I Apply for a Loan, Do I Have to Accept It?
+If I Apply for a Loan, Do I Have To Accept It?
+What To Know

-In this guide, we’ll cover when a loan offer turns into a legally-binding loan agreement, whether you can cancel one after the fact and how to turn down lenders without risk or penalty.
+In this guide, learn when a loan offer turns into a legally-binding loan agreement, whether you can cancel one after the fact and how to turn down lenders without risk or penalty.

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.

 You are not required to accept a loan offer.
-They aren't formal contracts.
+A personal loan offer is not a formal contract.
 They’re effectively an invitation to borrow, and you can decline one at any time if you’re unhappy with the amount, annual percentage rate (APR), repayment schedule or other key loan terms.

 You can also choose one loan offer over another.
 That’s important to note, as not all lenders let you pre-qualify using a soft credit check and preliminary financial information.